AtlasOfLivingAustralia/ala-api-portal/slate/source/localizable/index.html.md

 client_id | Y | | the client id
 scope | N | | A space separated list of scopes that have been approved for the API Authorization client.
 These scopes will be included in the Access Token that is returned. redirect_uri | Y | | The URL where the authentication server redirects the browser after the user is authorizes.

+[Authentication Code Flow using PKCE](#authentication-code-flow) is recommended for authenticating public clients, as Implicit Authentication reveals the `accessToken` when the end-user is redirected back to the application, introducing a security risk.

 # Products
 <!--